status-im/nim-graphql/docs/api.md

 #### Graphql API
   - `newContext(): GraphqlRef`.
 Create a new validation/execution context.
-  - `customScalar(ctx: GraphqlRef, nameStr: string, scalarProc: ScalarProc)`.
+  - `customScalar(ctx: GraphqlRef, nameStr: string, scalarProc: CoerceProc)`.
 Add more custom scalar proc to the system.
+  - `customScalar(ctx: GraphqlRef, procs: [(string, CoerceProc)])`.
+Add a list of custom scalar procs to the system.
+  - `customCoercion(ctx: GraphqlRef, nameStr: string, scalarProc: CoerceProc)`.
+Add more custom coercion proc to the system.
-  - `customScalars(ctx: GraphqlRef, procs: [(string, ScalarProc)])`.
-Add a list of custom scalars to the system.
+  - `customCoercion(ctx: GraphqlRef, procs: [(string, CoerceProc)])`.
+Add a list of custom coercion procs to the system.
   - `addVar`.
 Add new variable to the system.
     - `addVar(ctx: GraphqlRef, name: string, val: int)`
     - `addVar(ctx: GraphqlRef, name: string, val: string)`